djvill/APLS/doc/how-to-use/view-transcript.md

 For example, here's what it looks like if you click _List Transcripts_ for `CB01`:

-{% include screengrab.html src="transcripts/participant-filter.png" %}
+{% include screengrab.html src="transcripts/participant-filter-cb01.png" %}

 ## Searching the transcript/participants

 Like the _Participants_ tab, the _Search_ tab provides shortcuts to a different APLS page: the [<span class="apls-page">Search</span> page]({{ '/doc/search' | relative_url }}).
-The buttons pre-fill transcript or participant [search filters]({{ '/doc/search-filters-and-options' | relative_url }}) so you can quickly search for linguistic patterns in an individual transcript, the sociolinguistic interview (that is, the transcript's <span class="transcript-attr">episode</span>), or all utterances from the transcript's participants (in all transcripts where they appear).
+The buttons pre-fill transcript or participant [search filters]({{ '/doc/search-filters-and-options' | relative_url }}) so you can quickly search for linguistic patterns in an individual transcript, the transcript's <span class="transcript-attr">episode</span> (sociolinguistic interview), or all utterances from a participant (in all transcripts where they appear).

 {% include screengrab.html src="transcript/search.png" %}

-For example, here's what it looks like if you click _CB01_ next to `Search transcript series`:
+For example, here's what it looks like if you click _CB01_ next to `Search episode`:

 {% include screengrab.html src="search/episode-filter.png" %}